What is foodborne botulism?

 Who gets foodborne botulism?

-Foodborne botulism occurs after eating food that contains the bacterium toxin, produced by C. Botulinum.
+Foodborne botulism occurs after eating food that contains the bacterium toxin, produced by Clostridium botulinum.
 This toxin does not give a bad odor or taste to food.
 The disease most often develops after consuming improperly processed home-canned foods or home-preserved meats.

 How is foodborne botulism spread?